rclone/rclone/docs/content/http.md

 The input format is comma separated list of key,value pairs.
 Standard [CSV encoding](https://godoc.org/encoding/csv) may be used.

-For example to set a Cookie use 'Cookie,name=value', or '"Cookie","name=value"'.
+For example, to set a Cookie use 'Cookie,name=value', or '"Cookie","name=value"'.

 You can set multiple headers, e.g. '"Cookie","name=value","Authorization","xxx"'.

+Properties:

 - Config:      headers
 - Env Var:     RCLONE_HTTP_HEADERS